 - Two Emotions - when unsure about what someone is thinking and feeling, ask: "If you could share two emotions about how you are feeling right now - one positive and one negative - what would they be?"
 This is a great way to open up a dialogue and find out what's going on with both of you.

 - Question to Statement Ratio - typical managers (expecially us extroverts) do most of the talking when engaging with a direct report, so the trick is to ensure you maintain an 80/20 ratio where your direct report does 80% of the talking.
 Do this by asking "why, who, what, where and when'" questions rather than making statements (and then - of course - LISTEN to the answers you get)

 - Echoing - if you are unsure if something has been understood, ask the following question: "Just to make sure that I am communicating well, could you please tell me what I just told you?"
 It allows you to restate your message and ensure you are both in sync going forward.

 So I'll end with a shout out to all Chatty (Your Name Here)'s who are out there, because without us the world would be a boring (albeit much quieter) place.
-To be effective as a leader, I plan to not only honor my natural extroversion - but also channel my inner introversion to know when to keep my mouth shut.
+To be effective as a leader and communicator, I plan to not only honor my natural extroversion - but also channel my inner introversion to know when to keep my mouth shut.
 Something I'll need to keep focusing on - and working hard on every day.